 Carolinda has experience in this area as she bought back the rights to her first book and re-published it under a different name in a paperback and digital format.

 It is vital to obtain a professional edit before publishing your manuscript.
 You don’t want to get bad reviews for something so preventable, as this negatively impacts your sales!

 There are several specialist publishers who can do this for you: book & cover design, formatting, copy editing, proofreading, etc. Make sure they are reputable, as there are many people out there cashing in on the lucrative market of self-publishing.

 Before we get in contact…

-As a writer for hire, Carolinda specialises in biography, memoir, ancestral and genealogical family stories, and general non-fiction.
+As a writer for hire, Carolinda specializes in biography, memoir, ancestral and genealogical family stories, and general non-fiction.

-If your inquiry is about fiction, scripts, business, academic, technical, or science books, blogs, press releases, speeches, or editing, I recommend you hire a writer who specialises in these areas.
-You can find someone online or contact the Australian Society of Authors (ASA) of which Carolinda is a member.
+If your inquiry is about fiction, scripts, business, academic, technical, or science books, blogs, press releases, speeches, or editing, I recommend you hire a writer who specializes in these areas.
+You can find someone online or contact the Australian Society of Authors (ASA), of which Carolinda is a member.